 While it might seem like a lifetime ago, back in January I wrote about Google’s move to de-clutter the first page of search results.
 And just 8 weeks later, we’ve seen Google make even more substantial updates that SEO pros should be watching intently.

 To quickly recap, the clean-up we discussed two months ago aimed to streamline a searcher’s online experience by deduplicating search results.
 URLs in position zero with a featured snippet would no longer appear anywhere else on search engine results pages (SERPs) as they had previously.
-This update was great for users looking for a clean, organized experience; not-so-great for the marketers who’s URLs originally appeared twice on page one of the SERPs.
+This update was great for users looking for a clean, organized experience; not-so-great for the marketers whose URLs originally appeared twice on page one of the SERPs.

 Of course, Google’s updates are never-ending: their algorithms will forever evolve alongside user behaviors.
 They tend to tweak their algorithm hundreds of times a year.
 Naturally, we keep a very close eye on the search landscape, and - in keeping with the general turbulent tone of 2020 - it’s been kind of unstable.

 Let’s discuss what seems to have been a broad core search algorithm update and the significant fluctuations that caught the eye of SEOs everywhere.
-The sooner your business understands the changes, the sooner you can adapt, optimize and benefit from it.
+The sooner your business understands the changes, the sooner you can adapt, optimize and benefit from them.